 Nanette Londeree began gardening at age five.
 This passionate life-long gardener and self-proclaimed plant nerd is pulling together her combined loves of learning, teaching, and horticulture to help educate and inspire others, especially in the area of sustainable gardening practices.
 A garden writer, Master Gardener, and Master Rosarian, she is currently overseeing the operations of the Marin Art & Garden Center, an 11-acre public garden and learning center located in the heart of Marin County.

 Contributing editor at Fine Garden Magazine

-Billy Goodnick is a landscape architect, educator, author, and speaker living in Santa Barbara, CA. Read more about turning your horticultural obsession into a beautiful, visually cohesive garden that meets your outdoor living needs in his book Yards: Turn Any Outdoor Space Into the Garden of Your Dreams, St. Lynn’s Press, 2013.
-Facebook
+Billy Goodnick is a landscape architect, educator, writer (and a helluvah funky drummer) enjoying life in Santa Barbara, CA. He is the author of Yards: Turn Any Outdoor Space Into the Garden of Your Dreams (St. Lynn’s Press, 2013)

 Ann Northrup spent her undergraduate years at the University of Michigan, where she earned a Bachelor of Science in microbiology.
 Her interest in plant pathology started there, but she took a five-year diversion to work in the field of medical diagnostics at Bio Rad Labs in Richmond, California, and another two years as a molecular biology research assistant at UC Irvine.
 Returning to plant pathology, Ann earned a master’s degree UC Berkeley.
 She has worked primarily in disease diagnostics of ornamental plants, first with Soil and Plant Lab in Orange, California, and then with Nurserymen’s Exchange in Half Moon Bay.